 - File a complaint with OSHA.
 However, OSHA is not conducting inspections for violations of CDC guidelines in non-health care workplaces related to COVID-19.
 However, they may conduct an inspection if the company is violating existing OSHA standards — such as the standard to provide soap and water.
 They will only contact your employer by email or phone, but they will keep your name confidential.

 The complaint should detail how the workplace is violating the OSHA and CDC guidelines.
 The complaint should also list any existing OSHA standards the employer is violating.
 The worker, or a representative of the worker (e.g., a union, worker center, legal advocate, or family member), can file a complaint by phone or through the OSHA website.

-If your immune system is compromised because you have a serious health condition and you have been advised by a health care provider to self-quarantine in order to avoid the greater-than-average health risks if you were to contract COVID-19, you should be able to remain home and apply for unemployment insurance.
+While federal pandemic unemployment benefits were available, if your immune system was compromised because you had a serious health condition and you were advised by a health care provider to self-quarantine in order to avoid the greater-than-average health risks if you were to contract COVID-19, you should have been able to remain home and apply for unemployment insurance.